MesfinD/hpc-bash/_episodes/01-bash.md

 > ## Username Variation
 >
-> In this lesson, we have used the username `mesfind` (associated
-> with our hypothetical scientist Nelle) in example input and output throughout.
+> In this lesson, we have used the username `mesfind`  in example input and output throughout.
 > However, when
 > you type this lesson's commands on your computer,
 > you should see and use something different,